Ear Center: Ear Tubes (Bilateral Myringotomy & Transtympanic Tubes)

 - Ear tube myths

-- bacteria resistant to multiple antibiotics are suspected (MRSA, Strep. pneumoniae, etc.)
+- Bacteria resistant to multiple antibiotics are suspected (cMRSA, Strep. pneumoniae, etc.)

-- ear disease is the cause of any neurological complication(s) such as meningitis, facial paralysis, etc.
+- Ear disease is the cause of many neurological complication(s) such as meningitis, facial paralysis, etc.

-- may be very important during the H1N1 influenza epidemic
+- May be very important during influenza outbreaks (such as H1N1)

-- to correct conductive hearing loss caused by ear fluid
+- To correct conductive hearing loss caused by middle ear fluid

 The majority of ear problems are caused by Eustachian Tube Dysfunction.
 Eustachian tube dysfunction is the result of: